DM-MPPI: Datamodel for Efficient and Safe Model Path Integral Control: Method: MPPI-Datamodel Framework

 \textbf{Step 1: Data Collection.} We collect $N$ MPPI instances across representative states sampled from the expected operating distribution.
 For each instance $i$, we draw $K$ trajectories using the nominal sampling distribution and record the cost components $(C_{\text{goal},k}^{(i)}, C_{\text{ctrl},k}^{(i)}, C_{\text{viol},k}^{(i)})$ for each trajectory $k$.
 Given a fixed penalty $\rho_0$, we compute total costs $C_k^{(i)} = C_{\text{goal},k}^{(i)} + C_{\text{ctrl},k}^{(i)} + \rho_0 \cdot C_{\text{viol},k}^{(i)}$.
 To ensure the learned predictor generalizes, instances should cover diverse regions of the state space, including states near constraints.

 \textbf{Step 2: Datamodel Fitting.} For each instance $i$, we learn the influence coefficients by regression on random subsets.
 We generate $M$ random subsets by including each trajectory independently with probability $\alpha \in (0,1)$.
-For each subset $j$ with inclusion mask $\mathbf{b}_j \in \{0,1\}^K$, we compute the subset-restricted weighted cost

-where $w_k^{(i)} = \exp(-C_k^{(i)}/\lambda)$ are the unnormalized importance weights.
-The influence coefficients are obtained by solving the LASSO regression problem
+For each subset $j$ with an inclusion mask $\mathbf{b}_j \in \{0,1\}^K$, we compute the subset-restricted control update $\delta u_{0,j}^{(i)} \in \R^m$ by renormalizing the MPPI weights over the included trajectories and taking the weighted sum of first-step perturbations.
+The influence coefficients for each control dimension $d$ are obtained by solving